-A UX designer’s insight into improving user engagement10 min read - Insights
+A UX designer’s insight into improving user engagement10 min read - Design

 At some point or another, we’ve all deleted an app less than a minute after downloading it.
 Frustrated by the difficult to use features, or the slow disjointed interface one in five of us have abandoned an app after just one use.¹

 Across all industries consumers have come to expect more from their interactions with apps.
 From the UX and UI design to the feedback system.
 Consumers have come to expect a first-class experience whenever and wherever they interact with an app.
 And if a company can’t meet consumers’ expectations, then users will move to a competitor that can.

 To better understand how consumer expectations are changing and what we can do about it.
 We sat down with our Senior Designer Sarah, to understand how we at Sonin design to meet the needs and expectations of users.

 “They’re constantly changing, ever increasing.
 People are using apps for absolutely everything nowadays.
 People are using app for everything, from looking at their electricity.
 To trying to book a taxi or seeing where that taxi is, or even their public transport like a bus or a tube.
 With that it means that, because their using apps all the time their wanting to get things faster.
 Their expecting them to do more, and they’re expecting them do it really really quickly and easily and understand instantly what they’re trying to achieve.”